 To the south of the church chancel, there was a square patio surrounded by cloisters, the sides of which were about 14 meters long.
 Its eastern, western and southern sides were occupied by priory buildings.
 The south wing consisted of a thirteenth-century rectangular, two-story building, containing utility rooms in the ground floor, a refectory on the first floor and a dormitory in the attic.
 From the east, a square extension from the 16th century adjoined it, containing a room heated by a fireplace and a kitchen above.
 It is not known what rooms were located in the eastern and western wings.

-The monastery at Penmon is currently the only one of the finest examples of romanesque architecture in north east Wales.
-The monastery church has been preserved in a splendid condition, in a slightly worse southern range, which is a ruin.
+The monastery at Penmon is currently the only one of the finest examples of Romanesque architecture in North Wales.
+The priory church has been preserved in excellent condition, although the northern arm of its transept and the eastern wall of the southern arm required reconstruction in the 19th century.
+The southern wing of the enclosure buildings is today in a state of a ruin.
 Unfortunately, the west range has been rebuilt into a modern house, and there are no visible traces of the eastern range or cloister.
 The priory is open to visitors for free.